 Security checklist for travellers

-Please use this checklist to go through security as quickly as possible:
+Please use this checklist to go through security as smoothly as possible:

 - Empty your top and bottom pockets of all small items, then put everything into the tray provided.
 Your pockets must be completely empty before the scan.